 Creating automated tests for any web application is a challenge for everyone.
-People also charged with testing applications to keep pace with new features while balancing the need for integration and regression tests.
+People are also charged with testing applications to keep pace with new features while balancing the need for integration and regression tests.

 By applying test automation, lead times for regression tests can be seriously decreased while improving the accuracy and consistency of them.
 Two of the biggest barriers to getting started are picking an automation tool and developing a framework for writing the tests.

-Difference between Selenium WebDriver and Selenium-RC
+Selenium WebDriver vs Selenium-RC

 - Selenium WebDriver: It uses native automation, which is less prone to errors and faster also.
 But this is supported by fewer browsers.